Mexico has developed an extensive transportation network to meet the needs of the economy.

 The highway network in Mexico is classified by number of lanes and type of access.

-The great majority of the network is composed of undivided or divided two-lane highways with or without shoulders, and are known simply as carreteras.
+The great majority of the network is composed of undivided or divided 2-lane highways with or without shoulders (known as carreteras).
+Four or more lane freeways or expressways, with restricted or unrestricted access (known as autopistas).

 The toll usually includes a “travelers’ insurance” (seguro del viajero) should an accident occur within the freeway.
 The tolls are, on average, among the most expensive in the world, according to a comparative study realized in 2004 by the Chamber of Deputies.